Gas motion in the intracluster medium of the Virgo cluster replica: Turbulent Mach number and non-thermal pressure

 In Eq. \ref{equ:alpha}, we assume that velocity dispersion dominates over the velocity norm in the effective turbulent Mach number $M_\mathrm{3D}=(\sigma^2_\mathrm{3D}+\overline{v}^2)^{1/2}/c_s\approx\sigma_\mathrm{3D}/c_s$, which is a good approximation in our case (see Table \ref{app: pnt_mach tab}).
-It includes $c_s=(\gamma k_BT/\mu m_p)^{1/2}$ which is the sound speed with $\gamma=5/3$ the adiabatic index, $\mu=0.6$ the mean molecular weight and $m_p$ the proton mass.
-This approach has the advantage of only needing the temperature, sightline velocity and sightline velocity dispersion to estimate the $\alpha$ parameter, which are all accessible in X-ray observations. \\

-Though in observations, we do not have access to the 3D velocity field and its dispersion.
-We only have the sightline velocity, in the cluster's rest frame, using the BCG's redshift as reference, and velocity dispersion.
-By assuming isotropy we thus have $M_\mathrm{3D}=(3\sigma^2_\mathrm{1D}+\overline{v}^2)^{1/2}/c_s$, with $\overline{v}^2$ the sightline velocity, or the velocity norm for the 3D case, and $\sigma_\mathrm{1D}$ as described above. \\
+It includes $c_s=(\gamma k_BT/\mu m_p)^{1/2}$, which is the sound speed, with $\gamma=5/3$ being the adiabatic index, $\mu=0.6$ the mean molecular weight, and $m_p$ the proton mass.
+This approach has the advantage of only needing the temperature, sightline velocity, and sightline velocity dispersion to estimate the $\alpha$ parameter, which are all accessible in X-ray observations.
+However, in observations we do not have access to the 3D velocity field and its dispersion; we only have the sightline velocity, in the cluster's rest frame, using the BCG's redshift as reference, and the velocity dispersion.
+By assuming isotropy, we thus have $M_\mathrm{3D}=(3\sigma^2_\mathrm{1D}+\overline{v}^2)^{1/2}/c_s$, with $\overline{v}^2$ being the sightline velocity or the velocity norm for the 3D case, and $\sigma_\mathrm{1D}$ as described above. \\

-We estimate these quantities from 3D simulation outputs by computing their mass-weighted mean within $R_\mathrm{500}$ and $R_\mathrm{vir}$.
-Then, in the observational approach, the projected sightline velocity and velocity dispersion were already presented above, and the projected temperature is computed using the spectroscopic-like weighting of \citet{2004MNRAS.354...10Mazzotta}:
+We estimated these quantities from 3D simulation outputs by computing their mass-weighted mean within $R_\mathrm{500}$ and $R_\mathrm{vir}$.
+Then, in the observational approach, the projected sightline velocity and velocity dispersion were already presented above, and the projected temperature was computed using the spectroscopic-like weighting of \citet{2004MNRAS.354...10Mazzotta}: